-Despite an intense competitive environment in North America and certain countries in Europe, gross margin remained flat at 5.4% in the first quarters of 2005 and 2004.
-This reflects strategic pricing and improvements in our Asia-Pacific and Latin America businesses.
+Despite the continued competitive environments in North America and Europe, as well as economic softness in certain countries in Europe, our gross margin remained relatively flat at 5.5% in the third quarters of 2005 and 2004.
+This reflects the results of our ongoing product and geographic diversification strategy, as well as improvements in our Asia-Pacific and Latin America businesses, partially offset by competitive pricing pressures in North America and Europe.
 We continuously evaluate and modify our pricing policies and certain terms and conditions offered to our customers to reflect those being imposed by our vendors and general market conditions.
 As we continue to evaluate our existing pricing policies and make future changes, if any, we may experience moderated or negative sales growth in the near term.
 In addition, increased competition and any retractions or softness in economies throughout the world may hinder our ability to maintain and/or improve gross margins from the levels realized in recent quarters.

-Total SG&A expenses increased 9.4% to \$300.6 million in the first quarter of 2005 from \$274.8 million in the first quarter of 2004.
-The increase in SG&A expenses was primarily attributable to the addition of Tech Pacific, other major-program and integration costs incurred of approximately \$7.1 million (\$5.0 million in North America related to our outsourcing and optimization plan and \$2.1 million in Asia-Pacific for acquisition-related integration costs), partially offset by our continued cost control measures.
-As a percentage of net sales, total SG&A expenses remained flat at 4.3% in the first quarters of 2005 and 2004.
+Total SG&A expenses increased 9.1% to \$296.9 million in the third quarter of 2005 from \$272.1 million in the third quarter of 2004.
+The increase in SG&A expenses was primarily attributable to the addition of Tech Pacific, as well as AVAD, major-program and integration costs incurred of approximately \$5.2 million (\$4.0 million in North America related to our outsourcing and optimization plan and \$1.2 million in Asia-Pacific for acquisition-related integration costs (see Note 5 to our consolidated financial statements)), partially offset by our continued cost control measures.
+As a percentage of net sales, total SG&A expenses decreased to 4.3% in the third quarter of 2005 compared to 4.5% in the third quarter of 2004, despite higher major-program and integration costs, primarily due to economies of scale from a higher level of revenue and continued cost control measures.
 We continue to pursue and implement business process improvements and organizational changes to create sustained cost reductions without sacrificing customer service over the long-term.